kumaranish123/kumaranish123/README.md

 # 👋 Hi!
 I'm Anish Kumar

-🎓 Final year B.Tech student in Electrical Engineering at IIT Dhanbad 🔐 Passionate about web development, data structures and algorithms, machine learning and AI, and solving complex problems with data.
+🎓 B.Tech 2025 Graduate student in Electrical Engineering from IIT Dhanbad 🔐 Passionate about web development, data structures and algorithms, machine learning and AI, and solving complex problems with data.

 ## 💻 Skills